-And whenever you’re ready, here’s 4 ways I can help you create a ‘Client Magnet’ to attract more of your ideal clients by educating them about why they need your help and the value of your services:
+And whenever you’re ready, here are 4 ways I can help you create a ‘Client Magnet’ to attract more of your ideal clients by educating them about why they need your help and the value of your services:

-- Get a copy of my new book ‘The Client Magnet Formula For Lawyers: How to attract and convert more of your ideal clients’ due to be published in July 2019.
-Pre-register to be notified of the special launch price promotion.
+- Get a copy of my new book ‘The Client Magnet Formula For Lawyers: How to attract and convert more of your ideal clients’.
+Download the first 4 chapters FREE.

-- Attend my free online training: ‘The 3 Biggest Mistakes That Keep Most Solicitors From Attracting Enough Clients And How To Fix Them’ where I’ll show you the steps needed to create a powerful Client Magnet.
+- Attend my free online training: ‘5 Step Client Magnet System for Attracting More Enquiries from High-Paying Clients’ where I’ll show you the steps needed to create a powerful Client Magnet.

-- Come to my next workshop ‘Profitable Practice Secrets’ where we’ll work together to identify the best ‘hook’ for your Client Magnet, and also work on tools to convert more enquiries into paying clients and maximise the profits you generate from existing clients.
+- Come to my next workshop ‘Profitable Practice Secrets’ where we’ll work together to identify the best ‘hook’ for your Client Magnet, and also work on tools to convert more inquiries into paying clients and maximize the profits you generate from existing clients.